top of page

 Medicare Part B covers diagnostic hearing and balance exams only if your doctor or other health care provider orders these tests to see if you need medical treatment.
 Medicare doesn't cover hearing exams, hearing aids, or exams for fitting hearing aids.

-Eligibility is limited to those individuals who are at least 65 years of age, are New Jersey residents, and have an income not exceeding 250% of the federal poverty level – $30,350 if single; $41,150 if married.
+Eligibility is limited to those individuals who are at least 65 years of age, are New Jersey residents, and have an income not exceeding 250% of the federal poverty level.

 Hearing Care Providers